Will our conveyancer be asking questions about flooding during the conveyancing in Culcheth.

-Lawyers are not qualified to impart advice on flood risk, but there are a various searches that may be undertaken by the buyer or by their lawyers which should give them a better appreciation of the risks in Culcheth.
-The conventional set of completed inquiry forms sent to a purchaser’s lawyer (where the solicitors are adopting what is known as the Conveyancing Protocol) incorporates a standard question of the seller to determine whether the premises has suffered from flooding.
-In the event that flooding has previously occurred which is not revealed by the vendor, then a buyer could commence a claim for damages stemming from an misleading reply.
-A buyer’s lawyers should also commission an environmental search.
-This will disclose whether there is a recorded flood risk.
-If so, additional investigations will need to be carried out.
+Lawyers are not best placed to give advice on flood risk, however there are a numerous checks that may be undertaken by the buyer or on a buyer’s behalf which can give them a better appreciation of the risks in Culcheth.
+The conventional set of completed inquiry forms sent to a purchaser’s conveyancer (where the Conveyancing Protocol is adopted) includes a usual question of the vendor to discover if the premises has ever been flooded.
+If flooding has previously occurred and is not revealed by the seller, then a purchaser may bring a legal claim for losses as a result of such an inaccurate reply.
+The purchaser’s conveyancers may also carry out an environmental report.
+This should disclose whether there is any known flood risk.
+If so, additional inquiries will need to be made.

 I opted to have a survey done on a property in Culcheth in advance of instructing lawyers.
 I have been told that there is a flying freehold element to the property.
 The surveyor advised that some banks will refuse to grant a mortgage on a flying freehold house.

 It depends who your proposed lender is.
 HSBC has different instructions from Halifax.
 If you call us we can investigate further via the relevant lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Culcheth.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Culcheth to see if the conveyancing costs will increase in light of this.